sterilizer-cleaning-surgical-instruments-in-the-backround.

 Cleaning Surgical Instruments: What Healthcare Facilities Need to Know

-Written by: Bill Warren
+Written by: Arthur Trapotsis

 Ensuring the sterility of surgical instruments and other medical equipment is paramount to patient safety in hospitals, ambulatory surgical centers (ASCs), and other healthcare facilities, preventing cross-contamination and reducing the risk of healthcare-associated infection (HAI).
 But patients aren’t the only ones who benefit.
 By maintaining a rigorous surgical equipment cleaning process, healthcare facilities can maintain equipment integrity, reduce operating costs, and comply with medical device standards and regulations.